 In the rapid pivot to working remotely, Zoom meetings, Slack chats, and similar collaboration tools have become de facto replacements for how we used to connect and converse with coworkers in the office.
 Video calls now allow us to meet up online, with the comfort of seeing our colleagues’ faces as well as their nonverbal cues, just as we would in a conference room.
 While instant messaging a coworker can make us feel like we’re turning to our cube mate for a quick chat.

 Maintaining some semblance of normalcy by personally connecting with our remote colleagues is without a doubt more important than ever.
 And we couldn’t do that without the collaboration tools that enable virtual real-time engagement.
-But still, when communications through these mediums become constant, overall productivity suffers as workers are left with only a small fraction of their time to get focused on meaningful work.
+But still, when virtual communications through these mediums become constant, overall productivity suffers as workers are left with only a small fraction of their time to get focused on meaningful work.

 As a remote worker, prioritizing asynchronous communication and collaboration allows you to plan better and gives you more control over your workday.
 Deep work becomes your default instead of spending the majority of your day reacting to messages and notifications.
 Higher-quality communications become the norm with less ambiguity and not as much back-and-forth.
 And with everything documented, a simple search can surface instant answers later if you or a teammate needs them.

 The solution is not to get rid of real-time communications, but to remove the expectation of an immediate response from workplace communications, reduce the burden of meetings on people’s time, and to find novel methods for more efficient and flexible collaboration.